kanawish/AndroidVRTalk/doc/feature-liveCodingV2.md

 Problem: Firebase is a great component for prototyping the live-coding features of the app, but there's a few key drawbacks.

-- Need for internet connectivity
+- Need for internet connectivity.
-- Proprietary
+- Proprietary.
-- Latency (somewhat)
+- Latency. (somewhat)

 So, I wanted to explore using WiFi Direct and WebSockets.
 The two might not really be compatible, but both approaches seem interesting.